Salmon and Leek Galette Bretonne Recipe – French Special

 Recipe Notes:

-Dough Tips: If the dough becomes too soft while rolling, refrigerate it briefly to firm it up.
+Dough Handling: If the pastry becomes too soft while rolling, chill it briefly to prevent tearing and achieve a crisp edge.

-Crème Fraîche Substitute: Sour cream or Greek yogurt can be used if crème fraîche isn’t available.
+Crème Fraîche Alternatives: Sour cream or thick Greek yogurt can be used if crème fraîche isn’t available.